Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-If the visiting camera crew is an entity legally established in a foreign country (particularly from the Belt and Road and Portuguese-speaking countries and regions), extra points, up to 10 points, may be granted to the proposed project. | ||||||||||
+If the external filming team is a foreign entity (particularly from Belt and Road countries and regions or Portuguese-speaking countries and regions), the application may receive additional points, up to a maximum of 10 points. | ||||||||||

 14.6